puck-lang/puck/README.md

 The compiler is currently a mix of TypeScript and Puck but will eventually only be written in puck, until then, run `npm run watch` to build and watch the TS code.

-The build tool is located in `bin/puck.puck` and is built to `dist/bin/puck`, a precompiled version is included in the repo.
-Add `export PATH=$PATH:dist/bin` to your `.bashrc` or `.zshrc`, or use `dist/bin/puck` instead of `puck` below.
+The build tool is called `puck` and the compiler `puckc`.
+Binaries are placed in `bin/` and library files in `lib/`

+is included in the repo.
+Add `export PATH=$PATH:dist/bin` to your `.bashrc` or `.zshrc`, or prefix the following commands with `dist/bin/`.

+Run `puckc some/file some/other/file` to build the specified file(s).
-Run `puck build path/to/file` to build the specified file.
+Run `puck build` to build the project.
+Run `puck test` to run the testsuite.
+Run `puck update-baselines` to update the baselines (accept the current behaviour) for the testsuite.
-Run `puck self-test` for a self test of the compiler, which consists of:
+Run `puck self-test` to run a self test of the compiler, which consists of:

 1. Build the full compiler to .tmp/old
 2. Build the full compiler to .tmp/new using the version in .tmp/old